 Yarmouth to Meteghan. ~60km

-Start in Yarmouth and begin cycling along the French Shore.
+Meet in Yarmouth to begin cycling along the French Shore.
 You will ride through several Acadian fishing villages, past the wide strand at Mavillette Beach, and another lighthouse at Cape St. Mary’s on your way to Smuggler’s Cove and Meteghan.
-BLD
+For dinner tonight, enjoy deliciously fresh local seafood, or try a traditional Acadian specialty.
+LD (Meal inclusions provided for guided trips only)

 Au Havre du Capitaine, Meteghan